zsepsey/datasciencecoursera/UCI_HAR_Dataset_Analysis/CodeBook.md

 Features are normalized and bounded within [-1,1].

 ## Transformations on the original data
-The original dataset, which consisted 563 measurement features, has been filtered for including only the mean and standard deviation of each measurements, yielding 66 variables.
+The original dataset, which consisted of 563 measurement features, has been filtered for including only the mean and standard deviation of each measurements, yielding 66 variables.
 Averages for these variables have been calculated over the subjects (volunteers) and activities.

 The transformation on the original data has been: